pnuw-ibm/oma-wca-exercises/4a-role-gen/prompts.md

 Create a role that gathers the names of all the homebrew packages and casks that are currently installed on my macos laptop.
 Include a task that loops through the list of packages and installs them.

+Write tasks/main.yml that installs xcode-select, accepts the xcodebuild license, installs Homebrew from github, and installs git using Homebrew.

 ## OpenShift VMware IPI Bastion Host - vCenter Certs Installation